limengming/limengming.github.io/_pages/about.md

   - /about.html
 ---

 Hi~ I am Mengming Li (李孟明 in Chinese).
 I am a Ph.D. student at the Electronic and Computer Engineering Department of the Hong Kong University of Science and Technology (HKUST), advised by Prof. [Zhiyao Xie](https://zhiyaoxie.com/).
 Before joining HKUST, I received my Master's degree at Zhejiang University, advised by Prof. [Kai Bu](https://list.zju.edu.cn/kaibu/), and my bachelor's degree from Guangdong Ocean University.
+I have authored multiple papers published in leading computer architecture conferences, including ISCA, MICRO, and HPCA.

 ---
 # Research Interests